Introduction

 multi-package project.
 This is because the errors returned by GHC are relative

 to the project.
-This can be easily solved by cd
+This can be easily solved by cd into the directory before

-starting ghcid
+starting ghcid.

 I have a better solution for this as well, but it is slightly more involved and requires a bit of lua code.
 I will write about it in a future post.